 - A more powerful option used only for major discoloration is diammonium citrate.
 Diammonium Citrate is a salt compound used to buff.
 When placed on your concrete, leave it for 15 minutes.
 Use a 30% water solution.
 Afterward, it should be thoroughly brushed and rinsed.

 - There are also store-bought options.
-Depending upon your discoloration, a concrete rust remover could work.
+Depending upon your discoloration, a concrete rust remover such as Singerman Laboratories Rust Remover (link to amazon) could work.
 Homemade remedies of dishwasher soap or concrete lighteners may also help.

 Other Factors To Remember